Self-Attention Between Datapoints: Going Beyond Individual Input-Output Pairs in Deep Learning: Experiments

 \section{Experiments}

-We seek to answer the following set of questions in our evaluation\footnote{ \ifarxiv We release code for NPTs at \href{https://github.com/OATML/Non-Parametric-Transformers}{github.com/OATML/Non-Parametric-Transformers}. \else We share code for NPTs, which is anonymized for review purposes, at \href{https://rebrand.ly/NPTNeurIPS2021}{rebrand.ly/NPTNeurIPS2021}. \fi } of NPTs: (\textbf{Q1}) How do NPTs perform on standard benchmarks for supervised machine learning? (\textbf{Q2}) Can NPTs successfully model interactions between datapoints in idealized settings? (\textbf{Q3}) Do NPTs actually learn to rely on interactions between datapoints for prediction on real-world datasets? (\textbf{Q4}) If so, what is the nature of these interactions, e.g., which other datapoints are relevant for prediction?
+We seek to answer the following set of questions in our evaluation\footnote{ We release code for NPTs at \href{https://github.com/OATML/Non-Parametric-Transformers}{github.com/OATML/Non-Parametric-Transformers}. } of NPTs: (\textbf{Q1}) How do NPTs perform on standard benchmarks for supervised machine learning? (\textbf{Q2}) Can NPTs successfully model interactions between datapoints in idealized settings? (\textbf{Q3}) Do NPTs actually learn to rely on interactions between datapoints for prediction on real-world datasets? (\textbf{Q4}) If so, what is the nature of these interactions, e.g., which other datapoints are relevant for prediction?